 Long delivery times of wheelsets, capacity bottlenecks in workshops and excessive life cycle costs can be controlled by analyzing operating data.
 It is therefore important to understand the interrelationships.
 Often, small details can make the difference.
 If the wheelset is heavily worn, maintenance machines with high drive powers are needed to ensure an acceptable turnaround time in the reprofiling process.
 If the wear is light and it would be convenient for the operator not to have to transport the wagon material to the maintenance provider, a mobile reprofiling machine can be used.
 In the end, everything depends on information that must be available long before a legally required maintenance date or even a defect would occur.
 This is the only way to achieve the next level of efficiency in tomorrow’s maintenance.

 At present, the requirements for rolling stock and internal processes are enormous.
 Therefore, a step-by-step adaptation and the early definition of interfaces are required in order to approach the goal of “smart” maintenance step by step.
-On the occasion of these challenges, wheelset and maintenance experts will discuss together with process and software experts what needs to be done now to be prepared for tomorrow.
+At the already 2nd RailVoice webinar an international expert panel from the field of wheelset management discussed what needs to be done to be prepared for tomorrow.
 Click here for the follow-up report.

 “Reliable wheel profile measurement data are the key to predictive maintenance.” – Peter Lehofer, NEXTSENSE GmbH.

 Live data from wheelset operation significantly helps in choosing the right maintenance strategy and in demand planning.More